daydy225/ip-tracker-typeScript/README.md

 I learned how to use react-leaflet and leaflet to display map and marker on the map.
 Use react context api in typescript to manage state, use google dns to convert domain name into IP address, also IP Geolocation API by IPify to get IP and get location data from IP.
 On top of that I feel more comfortable with typescript and I'm able to use it in my future projects.
-The last but not the least is a function to get timezone offset from string like 'Australia/sydney' to a string 'UTC +00:00' and convert all abbreviation time in their corresponfing format int UTC.

 To see how some code snippets you could keep, see below: